 In 2019, the District's EEOP Division received a complaint from a classified management level employee in the Imported Water Unit concerning allegations that Kremen had attempted to direct the work of their subordinate and that Kremen had rescheduled a Board subcommittee meeting to facilitate their subordinate's attendance.
 During their interview with Investigators, the subordinate also alleged that Kremen attempted to convert a "meet-and-greet" meeting (which is intended to be an opportunity for Board members to meet staff and is not supposed to cover substantive work topics) into a substantive meeting, wherein Kremen requested the subordinate prepare work product.
 Kremen recalled interacting with the employee but did not recall rescheduling the Board subcommittee meeting.
-He also generally recalled the "meet-and-greet" meetings but could not recall speaking with the employee during such a meeting.
+He also generally recalled the "meet-and-greet" meeting.